AdobeDocs/alloy-docs/get-started/getting-started.md

 # Getting Started \(without Launch\)

 {% hint style="warning" %}
-This documentation if for a library and a service that is in Alpha and should not be used for production use cases.
+This documentation is for a library and a service that is in Alpha and should not be used for production use-cases.
 {% endhint %}

 ## Basic Concepts